 Best Adjustable Bed Brand

 Below, we will take a more detailed look at the best adjustable bed manufacturers to see how they compare.
-Each retailer offers different lines of adjustables and different mattress options.
-While these features will, of course, play a role in your buying decision, we will try to focus more on the aspects that tend to be generally important like overall value.
+Each retailer offers different lines of adjustable frames and different mattress options.
+While these features will, of course, play a role in your buying decision, we will try to focus more on the aspects that tend to be generally important, like overall value.

 Amerisleep is our favorite retailer of adjustable beds because they provide options for shoppers of all budgets.
 Their business mission is to help sleepers of all needs and preferences achieve a good night’s sleep, and with the array of products they offer, it’s safe to say they have an option for everyone.

-As you might be able to imagine, the Adjustable Bed+ has more bells and whistles and is a bit pricier (starting at $1800).
-The Amerisleep Adjustable Bed still has plenty of sleep-enhancing features—it doesn’t contain all of the same technologies as the Bed+, but it has a lower price point (starting at $770).
+As you might be able to imagine, the Adjustable Bed+ has more bells and whistles and is a bit pricier (starting at $1260).
+The Amerisleep Adjustable Bed has plenty of sleep-enhancing features—it doesn’t contain all of the same technologies as the Bed+, but it has a lower price point (starting at $840).

 Both of these adjustable bed frames can be bundled with an Amerisleep mattress of your choice for additional savings.
 However, if you already have a mattress at home, Amerisleep’s adjustable bed frames can pair with nearly any hybrid or all-foam mattress.

-Amerisleep’s Adjustable Bed offers sleepers the ability to adjust the angle of their head and feet, and it also comes with a wireless remote featuring programmable positions and built-in presets.
-This adjustable base can be paired with any bed frame, or set directly on the floor.
-It also comes with USB ports for convenient charging.
+Amerisleep’s Adjustable Bed offers sleepers the ability to adjust the angle of their head and feet, and it also comes with a wireless remote control featuring programmable positions and built-in Flat and Zero-G presets.

 Best Adjustable Bed Manufacturer Reviews

-Legget and Platt is an established, well-known manufacturer of furniture and adjustables.
+Legget & Platt is an established, well-known manufacturer of furniture and adjustable beds.
 Their popular branded bases like the S-Cape and Prodigy are available from retailers, too, as they supply private label adjustable beds to popular adjustable bed and mattress companies.
 They received an overall customer satisfaction rating of about 4.2/5 across models, which range from very basic to luxury.
 Higher-end models like the Prodigy showed significantly higher ratings, often close to 5/5.